VeryGoodOpenSource/flutter_web_preloader/README.md

  - `batch_size`: How match assets will be loaded at the same time (defaults to `20`).
  - `canvaskit`: If the app uses `canvaskit` mode or not (defaults to `true`).

+## FAQ

+### How can I customize the progress bar?

+Look for the `div` with the id `progress-indicator` in the generated `web/index.html`, its style can be changed so it can have the desired look.

+### Ho can I define the batch size for my project?

+That really depends on the number and the average size of your assets.
+Keep in mind that triggering too many requests at the same time may cause unexpected issues in the browser.
+On the other hand if the average size of the assets are low, that mean that the requests will finish sooner which means that this number can be increased.

+The default `20` should be a good number for most projects, which is not too high to cause issues, but also not low that will cause the loading to take too much.

+In any case, we advise on testing when changing this value to make sure that it won't break your app.

 [1]: https://github.com/felangel/mason